RicqCodes/RicqCodes/README.md

 <a href="https://github.com/anuraghazra/github-readme-stats"><img src="https://github-readme-stats.vercel.app/api?username=ricqcodes&theme=dark"/></a>

 <br/>
 <br/>
-<p>A passionate frontend web developer with around 3 years of experience in the field.
-I have always been fascinated by the power of the web and its ability to connect people and bring ideas to life.
-Through my journey as a developer, I have developed a strong affinity for creating visually appealing and user-friendly web experiences.</p>

-<p>Collaboration is at the heart of my work.
-I thoroughly enjoy working with clients, designers, and other developers to bring their visions to reality.
-I believe that effective communication and teamwork are essential for creating successful projects.
-I strive to understand the goals and requirements of each project to deliver high-quality solutions that meet both the client's and the user's needs.</p>

-<p>In recent times, I have been expanding my skill set to embrace the exciting world of web3.
-As a technology enthusiast, I am determined to explore the potential of blockchain and decentralized applications.
-By solidifying my knowledge of web3 technologies, I aim to become a proficient fullstack developer for both web2 and web3 applications.
-This journey has been incredibly rewarding, and I am excited to continue learning and contributing to this evolving ecosystem.</p>

-<p>Alongside my web3 endeavors, I am also honing my skills in PHP and Laravel.
-These powerful tools enable me to create robust and scalable web applications for the modern web.
-By combining my frontend expertise with backend development, I am striving to become a versatile full stack web developer capable of delivering comprehensive solutions to meet diverse project requirements.</p>

-<p>I am currently seeking new opportunities to collaborate with like-minded individuals and organizations.
-If you have an exciting project or if you would like to discuss potential collaborations, I would be thrilled to hear from you.
-Feel free to reach out via the contact information provided on my portfolio website. </p>

-<h2>Projects</h2>
-<h4>Here are a few applications i have worked on with public repos<h4/>

-<h5>NFT Listing Dapp:</h5>
-<p>It discover, organize, and display your ERC721 and ERC1155 NFT collection effortlessly with this sleek NFT Listing <a href="https://github.com/RicqCodes/NFT_List" target="_blank" rel="noreferer">Application</a>. it helps you explore with a user-friendly interface and showcase your digital treasures in stunning detail.
-Experience the power of seamless organization and delightful visual presentation for your NFTs like never before 😁.</p>

-<h5>Voting Dapp:</h5>
-  <p>A powerful cutting-edge <a href="https://github.com/RicqCodes/Voting_System_Frontend" target="_blank" rel="noreferer">Voting-Dapp</a> Designed with simplicity and efficiency in mind, the platform allows users to create proposals  and share them with their community, the creator needs to hold a role to be able to create proposals.
-Think of the role as political role.
-Experience real-time updates as each vote is cast, ensuring transparency and engagement throughout the decision-making process.</p>

- <h5>Token Launchpad:</h5>
-  <p>the ultimate platform for turning users project dreams into reality! <a href="https://github.com/RicqCodes/Crypto_Launcher" target="_blank" rel="noreferer">token launchpad</a> is a launchpad, where you can effortlessly raise funds and kickstart your venture.
-Create your launchpad, generate an ERC20 token, and enjoy seamless liquidity and token locking services all in one place.</p>

 - ⚡ Fun fact **NASA’s internet speed is 91 GB per second.**

 <h3 align="left">Languages and Tools:</h3>